aurora-multiphysics/hypnos/docs/source/User Guide.rst

 * ``reset_cubit``: Reset cubit and corresponding internal states
 * ``exp_scale``: Scale cubit geometries by powers of 10

-The full class is documented in :doc:`GeometryMaker`
+The full class is documented in :doc:`GeometryMaker`.
+Some examples of use are given in the python files in ``examples/``.